-Thesis title requests can be submitted by students that have successfully achieved all exams foreseen by their study plan within the given deadlines.
-A maximum of two exams (12 CP) can be taken during the official working period.
-Students have to submit the thesis title request through the digital platform of the Free University of Bozen-Bolzano (unibz) within the planned deadlines; the thesis title has to be approved - through the digital platform of unibz - by the first supervisor in accordance with the second supervisor within the planned deadlines (by 23:59 of the deadline day).
-Requested information: thesis title, name of both supervisors (must be selected from drop-down list), thesis language, topic description (abstract, contextual review, project plan > only one PDF can be uploaded > not two).
+Thesis titles request can be submitted by students that have successfully achieved all exams foreseen by their study plan within the given deadlines.
+Maximum two exams (12 CP) can be taken during the official working period.
+Students have to submit the thesis title request through the digital platform of the Free University of Bozen/Bolzano within the planned deadlines; the thesis title has to be approved - through the digital platform of the Free University of Bozen/Bolzano within the planned deadlines (by 23:59 of the deadline day).
+Requested information: thesis title, name of both supervisors (students have to choose from drop down list), thesis language (English), topic description (abstract, contextual review, project plan -> only one PDF can be uploaded -> not two).